bnorton/super-node/README.md

 #####Optional parameters:
 - `data` - A hash of identifying data.
 This field is mirrored upon response.
-- `batch_id` - A unique identifier for bucket that requests will be processed from.
+- `bucket_id` - A unique identifier for bucket that requests will be processed from.
 Defaults to the 'primary' batch

 #####Sample request:
 ######Performs the Invocation as `Fetcher.perform("/me", { "access_token": "g903jDJa", ... })`